smapiot/piral/docs/questions/general.md

 ## How can I use TransitionGroup with Routes?

-In this way you'd use a layout with a custom routes handling.
+In this way, you'd use a layout with a custom route handling.
 By default, the children of `Layout` are a `PiralRoutes` instance.
 If you discard the given children you can just use your own instance - as shown below.

 ```jsx
 const AnimatedRoutes = withRouter(({ location }) => (